ST_Next 2025: Action Beyond Pledges

 Speaker: Apurva Bhandari

-The Felicitation Ceremony celebrated and recognized the corporate partners whose unwavering commitment and strategic collaborations have significantly contributed to advancing sustainability goals, community resilience, and climate action.
-Each partner was acknowledged and felicitated with a memento presented by Padmashri Jadav Payeng and Apurva Bhandari for their financial support but also for their innovative models of engagement, employee involvement, and on-ground impact.
+The Felicitation Ceremony, “Champion of Trees Beyond Pledges celebrated and recognized the corporate partners whose unwavering commitment and strategic collaborations have significantly contributed to advancing sustainability goals, community resilience, and climate action.
+Each partner was acknowledged and felicitated with a memento presented by Padma Shri Jadav Payeng and Apurva Bhandari not only for their financial support but also for their innovative models of engagement, employee involvement, and on-ground impact.

 These efforts span from transforming barren lands into forests to using technology for ecological restoration, all while empowering local communities.
 Together, these partners and SankalpTaru are proving that corporate responsibility can lead the way in combating climate change and fostering inclusive green growth.

-Mrs. Priyanka Negi Bhandari, the Chief Operating Officer of SankalpTaru concluded the event with a powerful and heartfelt address that encapsulated the spirit, energy, and aspirations shared throughout the day.
-She acknowledged the rich diversity of voices—from grassroots women farmers to corporate leaders and youth climate champions—and emphasized how each speaker contributed a vital piece to the collective vision of a more sustainable and inclusive future.
+Mrs. Priyanka acknowledged the rich diversity of voices—from grassroots women farmers to corporate leaders and youth climate champions—and emphasized how each speaker contributed a vital piece to the collective vision of a more sustainable and inclusive future.

 Article By